-Part-time non-benefited employees, seasonal and temporary employees, interns, and paid-on-call firefighters, who work for the city at least eighty (80) hours in a year, will accrue ESST at a rate of one (1) hour per thirty (30) hours worked, up to a maximum of 48 hours of ESST per year.
+Part-time non-benefited employees, seasonal and temporary employees, and paid-on-call firefighters, who work for the city at least eighty (80) hours in a year, will accrue ESST at a rate of one (1) hour per thirty (30) hours worked, up to a maximum of 48 hours of ESST per year.
+Unused ESST will be paid out to the employee at the end of the calendar year.